mediacloud/backend/doc/api_2_0_spec/topics_api_2_0_spec.md

 This document described the Media Cloud Topics API.
 The Topics API is a subset of the larger Media Cloud API.
 The Topics API provides access to data about Media Cloud Topics and related data.
 For a fuller understanding of Media Cloud data structures and for information about *Authentication*, *Request Limits*, the API *Python Client*, and *Errors*, see the documentation for the main [link: main api] Media Cloud API.

-The topics api is currently under development and is available only to Media Cloud team members and select beta testers.
+The topics API is currently under development and is available only to Media Cloud team members and select beta testers.
 Email us at info@mediacloud.org if you would like to beta test the Topics API.

 A *topic* currently may be created only by the Media Cloud team, though we occasionally run topics for external researchers.